Evolution of strangeness and hyperons in quarkyonic matter: IdylliQ model with multiple flavors

 \section{IdylliQ model with multiple flavors}

 In this section, we extend the IdylliQ model reviewed in the previous section to the case with multiple flavors.
-We determine the minimum energy solution in this setup by considering the chemical equilibrium condition, which constitutes the main result in this paper.
+The matter composition can be determined by minimizing the energy density for a fixed baryon density.
+Equivalently, one can determine the composition by satisfying the chemical equilibrium condition.